-An assisted living residence in Hawaii offers apartment-style living with services that help residents be as independent as possible.
+An assisted living residence in Hawaii offers apartment-style living for people who cannot live independently, including those with dementia.
 Regulations require these communities have the following:

 – Staff on duty 24 hours per day

 – Assistance with activities of daily living (ADLs) like eating and bathing

 – Three meals daily, including modified meals (approved by a dietician) for people with special dietary needs

 – Laundry services

 – Nurses who monitor health and perform routine nursing tasks

 – Recreational opportunities

 – Social work services